camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 Login Succeeded
 ```

-## 2. Download docker-compose.yml file
+## 2. Download `docker-compose.yml` file

 Download this [docker-compose.yml]({{< refstatic "docker-compose.yml" >}}) file to your server directory.

-## 3. Create a .env file
+## 3. Create a `.env` file

-In the same server directory, create a .env file with the following content and adjust the values according to your own setup:
+In the same server directory, create a `.env` file with the following content and adjust the values according to your own setup.

+{{< note title="Generating unique secrets" class="info" >}}
+The below configuration lacks values for `SERVER_SESSION_COOKIE_SECRET` and `WEBSOCKET_SECRET` that each customer has to generate once before the first run.
+A long sequence of at least 32 random characters should be fine.

+We do not ship with any default values to ensure that customers uses unique secrets for security reasons.
+{{< /note >}}

 ```
 # CAWEMO
 SERVER_URL=https://cawemo.your-company.com
 SERVER_HOST=cawemo.your-company.com
 SERVER_HTTPS_ONLY=true
-SERVER_SESSION_COOKIE_SECRET=qv4BXjNr3Wq4BXjNZgF6
+SERVER_SESSION_COOKIE_SECRET=

 # CAMUNDA BPM
 CAMUNDABPM_URL=camunda.your-company.com/engine-rest